whit3str/wingfit/README.md

 ## 🚧 Roadmap <a name = "roadmap"></a>

 New features coming soon<sup>TM</sup>, check out the development plan in the [Roadmap Wiki](https://github.com/itskovacs/wingfit/wiki/Roadmap).
+If you have ideas 💡, feel free to open an issue.

+If you want to develop new feature, feel free to open a pull request (see [🤝 Contributing](#contributing)).

 <br>